Career and Leadership Resources

 Career and Leadership Courses

-Prepare for your future through a career or leadership course taught by our professional staff.
+Prepare for your future through a career course taught by our professional staff.

 The course variety enables you to find the best fit for your needs.
 Instructors work with you in exploring career options, applying self-knowledge to career-related decisions, and researching opportunities that fit your interests and goals.
 Each course integrates a variety of reflective exercises and exploratory assignments ranging from building a top-notch LinkedIn page, to writing a stellar resume, or sharpening interviewing skills.
 Earn academic credit while taking action in your own professional development.